 I’ve danced in 6 recitals, 8 Nutcrackers, and I’ve been in Dansations for 8 years.
 Throughout all my years of dancing and all the productions I’ve been in I’ve developed many skills that aren’t only helpful in the dance world.
 I’ve learned how to work with others, pay attention to details, practice makes perfect, be the best you and never give up.
 Not only has dance made me a better dancer but it's also made me a better person.

 I became a dance assistant when I was about 11 years old.
 That means I’ve been assisting for about 5 years.
 The class I started to assist when I was 11 was Kinderdance and that’s when I realized I loved to work with younger kids.
 But I’ve also substituted for other ages of classes such as Intermediate 4-5, Beginning 6-8, Beginning 9 plus and Pre-Pointe.
 This year I was asked to teach and I happily said yes.
 I’m so thankful that SVAD has provided me with so many opportunities to grow more as a dancer and as a person.
-This year I will be teaching beginning 6-8 and I’m so excited to watch my new students grow as dancers and I hope to be a role model they can look up to.
+I am now teaching and I’m so excited to watch my new students grow as dancers and I hope to be a role model they can look up to.

 I’m so thankful that SVAD has provided me with numerous friendships, many amazing teachers, the opportunity to be a teacher myself, skills that will be helpful for the rest of my life and giving me a second home.
 SVAD will always be a part of my life whether I pursue a career in dancing or not.
 Dancing isn’t only physically beautiful but emotionally it allows the dancer to express whatever they’re feeling.
 Whether it’s a happy, sad, hopeful, sassy or flirty dance, I know that the ability to vent my emotions through dance has helped me a lot.